Let It Be Me (album)

 Let It Be Me is the fourth studio album by the Australian singer Jason Donovan.
 It was released in November 2008, and was Donovan's first new studio album in 15 years.
 It reached no.28 in the UK.

-The album is a collection of cover versions of classic songs from the 1950s and 1960s, with only the final track being an original.
-Brian Eno produced the bonus track "Nobody But Me".
+The album would have originally featured new music, such as Donovan's 2007 single "Share My World" but the plan was changed to become a cover album of classic songs from the 1950s and 1960s, with only the final two tracks being original.
+He also recorded new renditions of his past hits "Sealed with a Kiss" and "Rhythm of the Rain".
+Brian Eno produced a bonus track "Nobody But Me".